rrajasek95/DSTC9-Dialog-Evaluation-Challenge/README.md

 The pre-processed data can be found in `data.zip`.
 If you would like to use a different pre-processing strategy, please download the original data from [here](https://github.com/alexa/alexa-prize-topical-chat-dataset/).

+The dataset preparation code is split between the `utils.py` file and the `tc_dataset.py`.
+The data loading and tokenization is done in `utils.py` while the data preparation to feed into the model is done in `tc_dataset.py`.

 ### Contact

 If you experience any issues with this code, please contact me at mehrishikib@gmail.com